What is the Structure and Importance of Peroxisomes in both plants and Animals?

 Historical Aspects of Peroxisomes

-The Peroxisomes are isolated by De Duve and co-workers in 1965, were enriched with some oxidative enzymes, such as peroxide, catalase, D-amino oxidase and Urate oxidase, acetyl~coA oxidase, polyamine oxidase, NADH-glyoxylate reductase, NADP-isocitrate dehydrogenase and Catalase.
+The Peroxisomes were isolated by De Duve and co-workers in 1965, were enriched with some oxidative enzymes, such as peroxide, catalase, D-amino oxidase and Urate oxidase, acetyl~coA oxidase, polyamine oxidase, NADH-glyoxylate reductase, NADP-isocitrate dehydrogenase and Catalase.

 - The Peroxidase was applied because this organelle is specifically involved in the formation and decomposition of hydrogen peroxide (H2O2).

 - The second function of peroxisome is identified in 1976.
 It involves in β-oxidation of fatty acid/ the peroxisomes have also been found in protozoa, yeast and many cell types of higher plants.